xarvh/exalted-cypher-system/splats/solars/creation-and-upgrade.md

 * 10 Essence
 * +6 points to distribute between Body, Mind and Essence
 * 1 Max Effort
-* 2 of: a Mundane Ability, a Charm, a Martial Arts Style
+* A Mundane Ability OR a Martial Arts Style
+* 2 Charms, of which at least one form the Caste
 * 2 Max Cyphers